cncf/chaosengineering-wg/README.md

 If you are a SRE/DevOps engineer/manager practicing chaos engineering in your organization OR a contributor/maintainer of a chaos project, we'd love to hear your story.

+## Survey

+You can also participate in this [survey](https://docs.google.com/forms/d/1PbdSH8PEKfdpAJeVV60m2G_kCcuxpN0cjgIYQs-W5ig/edit) to share information about your chaos practice or to simply state your opinions about chaos engineering.

 ## KubeCon Digest